About this dataset

 ATBD (Algorithm Theoretical Basis Document)

-Imagery produced by the NASA Earth Observations team using data courtesy of the MODIS Land Science Team at NASA Goddard Space Flight Center.
+Imagery produced by the NASA Earth Observations team using data courtesy the Land Processes Distributed Active Archive Center (LP DAAC).

 Federal Geographic Data Committee Geospatial Metadata